Positive Intermediate Ricci Curvature on Fibre Bundles: Introduction

-For $m=2,3$ item (2) can be refined: In fact, every 2-connected 7-manifold admits a metric with $Ric_5>0$ and every 4-connected 11-manifold admits a metric with $Ric_7>0$, cf.\ \cite[Corollary 5.4]{CW}.
+For $m=2,3$ item $(2)$ can be refined: In fact, every 2-connected 7-manifold admits a~metric with ${\rm Ric}_5>0$ and every 4-connected 11-manifold admits a metric with ${\rm Ric}_7>0$, cf.\ \mbox{\cite[Corollary~5.4]{CW}}.

-The examples in item (3) are exotic spheres which can be obtained by plumbing and do not bound a parallelizable manifold.
+The examples in item $(3)$ are exotic spheres which can be obtained by plumbing and do not bound a parallelisable manifold.
 Note that while we only listed the most well-known examples of this type, there exist further examples which provide additional applications of Theorem \ref{plumbing}.

-In a different direction, we consider moduli spaces of positive intermediate Ricci curvature metrics and propose the following result:
+For more than a decade, one of the major trends in Riemannian geometry has been the study of spaces and moduli spaces of Riemannian metrics satisfying various forms of positive curvature condition, see, e.g., \cite{TW} and the references therein.
+In this direction, we consider moduli spaces of positive intermediate Ricci curvature metrics, and propose the following result.

-\begin{theoremAlph} Let $M$ be any of the manifolds appearing in (1) of Theorem \ref{examples}, or appearing in (2) in the following situations: $m$ is odd, or $m$ is even and $H_{2m}(M;\Z)$ consists entirely of torsion.
-Then for any $k$ for which Theorem \ref{examples} guarantees us a metric with $Ric_k(M)>0$, the moduli space of $Ric_k>0$ metrics on $M$ has inifnitely many path-components. \end{theoremAlph} This follows by combining the surgery techniques behind Theorem \ref{plumbing} with the ideas developed in \cite{Wr3}.
+\begin{TheoremAlph} Let $M$ be any of the manifolds appearing in $(1)$ of Theorem \ref{examples} with $m$ even, or appearing in $(2)$ in the following situations: $m$ is odd, or $m$ is even and the Pontryagin class $p_{\frac{m}{2}}(M)\in H^{2m}(M;\mathbb{Z})$ is a torsion element.
+Then for any $k$ for which Theorem \ref{examples} guarantees us a metric with ${\rm Ric}_k>0$, the moduli space of ${\rm Ric}_k>0$ metrics on $M$ $($in $(1))$, resp.\ $M\#\Sigma$ $($in~$(2))$, has infinitely many path-components. \end{TheoremAlph}

-In \cite{DKT} for each dimension $4n-1\geq 7$ infinite families of closed manifolds are constructed for which the moduli space of metrics with positive Ricci curvature, i.e.\ $Ric_{4n-2}>0$, has infinitely many path components.
-In \cite{DGM} it is shown that these results in fact hold for $Ric_{4n-3}>0$.
-Besides this result, to the best of our knowledge, Theorem \ref{spaces} is the first result on moduli spaces of $Ric_k>0$ metrics.
+In \cite{KS}, Kreck and Stolz showed that the positive sectional curvature (i.e., ${\rm Ric}_1>0$) moduli space of certain $7$-dimensional manifolds has at least two path-components.
+Moreover in \cite{DKT}, for each dimension $4n-1\geq 7$, infinite families of closed manifolds are constructed where the positive Ricci curvature (i.e., ${\rm Ric}_{4n-2}>0$) moduli space has infinitely many path-components, and in \cite{DGM} it is shown that these results in fact hold for ${\rm Ric}_{4n-3}>0$.
+Besides these results, to the best of our knowledge, Theorem \ref{spaces} is the first result on moduli spaces for curvature conditions stricter than positive Ricci curvature.

+To prove Theorem \ref{spaces}, one needs to use the surgery techniques behind Theorem \ref{plumbing} together with ideas from \cite{Wr3}.
+However establishing this result turns out to require very delicate arguments, and its proof occupies a significant part of the sequel.